kalyancn4u/kalyancn4u.github.io/_posts/2025-12-06-emotional-intelligence-self-mastery-notes.md

 Every time you silence your needs to keep the peace, your mind learns:

 - “My emotions don’t matter.”
 - “My standards don’t matter.”
 - “Other people’s comfort is more important than my inner peace.”

 The impact:

 - Your **self-respect erodes**.
 - Your **psychological boundaries weaken**.
 - You live **reactively**, not intentionally.

 People-pleasing is rarely about love.
 It’s about **fear**:

 - Fear of rejection
 - Fear of disappointing others
 - Fear of being alone with yourself

 You build a cage:

 - polite
 - respectful
 - well-intentioned

 …but still a **cage you locked from the inside**.

+Healthy self-worth means learning to care for others **without** repeatedly **abandoning yourself**.

 ---